talon-one/talon_one.js/docs/ManagementApi.md

 Update additional cost

 Updates an existing additional cost.
-Once created, the only property of an additional cost that can be changed is the title (human readable description).
+Once created, the only property of an additional cost that cannot be changed is the &#x60;name&#x60; property (or **API name** in the Campaign Manager).
 This restriction is in place to prevent accidentally breaking live integrations.

 ### Example